 Most people experience some form of anxiety after a distressing event.
-Usually, the body's trauma-related chemicals return to normal with a little time and recovery.
+Usually, the body's trauma-related chemicals return to normal with little time and recovery.
 However, other individuals develop post-traumatic stress disorder (PTSD), a more severe condition.
 It involves distress that lasts months or years because the mind and body reactivate and then release stress hormones.

 If someone you love struggles with PTSD-related depression in Edmonton, our team at Gary J. Meiers, Ph.D., Jo Ann Hammond-Meiers, Ph.D. and Associates Ltd., can help.